zhangjianshe/satway-build-info/README.md

  which can be used in the program to get the building information.
 ![information flow](doc/information_flow.png)

- current collect infomration like this
+ current collect information like this
 ```json
 {
   "gitCommitEmail": "zhangjianshe@gmail.com",